 This course will cover topics prescribed by the American Red Cross in their emergency response course, including respiratory and cardiac emergencies, wounds, poisoning, sudden illness, burns, and other topics.
 Successful completion of course requirements will lead to Emergency Response certification, including adult, child, and infant CPR, from the American Red Cross.
 Equivalent to CON 216 and SPM 216.
 Offered every fall, spring, and summer.
 Cr 3.

 REC 218 Emergency Medical Response with Focus on Wilderness Application

-REC 223/ESP 223 Nature Based Tourism
+REC 223 Introduction to Nature Tourism

 REC 233 Outdoor Recreation

 This course focuses on safe, sustainable, nature-based recreation with an emphasis on "leave no trace" principles.
 The role of park systems and wilderness environments relative to recreation in modern society will be examined.
 A variety of outdoor recreation activities will be introduced.
 Several class trips will be required; thus students must be prepared to pay charges for access to outdoor activity environments and equipment.
 Offered fall.
 Cr 3.

 This course will provide students with the basic knowledge and methods necessary for effective leadership in recreation settings.
 Students will be required to participate in projects, presentations, and discussions that are aimed at helping them to develop and analyze leadership skills in a variety of recreation program areas such as special events, expressive arts, passive recreation, outdoor recreation, and sports.
 Offered fall.
 Cr 3.